cypher256/java-extension-pack/README.md

 # Features

 ## Auto-configuration multiple JDK versions
 At startup, it is auto-configured as follows.
-If the same major version has different minor versions, the latest version is set.
+If there are multiple versions of the same version, the latest minor version is used.
+To refresh the configuration, run `Reload Window` from the command palette (Ctrl/Cmd + Shift + P).

 1. Auto-scan JDKs from each OS installation directory, SDKMAN, jEnv, jabba, ASDF, etc...
 1. Auto-detect environment variables JAVA_HOME, JDK_HOME and PATH